 - Pay per click means that you earn money every time someone clicks your link.
 An example of a pay per click program is the affiliate network ShopStyle.

-When someone makes a qualifying action after clicking on your link (either by making a purchase, signing up with their email address, or just clicking) this is known as a conversion.
+When someone makes a qualifying action after clicking on your link (either by making a purchase, signing up with their email address, or just clicking in the case of pay per click) this is known as a conversion.

 For the purpose of this guide, I will mainly be talking about pay per sale affiliate programs because they are the most common and the most profitable way you can earn money from affiliate marketing.

 There are many benefits to affiliate marketing that make it a great source of income for bloggers.
 Some of the benefits of affiliate marketing: